What Is CBD? Beginner’s Guide to CBD

 Traditionally, hemp fibers were used to make ropes and fabrics.
 Seeds served mainly nutrition, and the flowers and resin were used for medical purposes.

 Cannabis was a highly regarded medicine among some of the greatest civilizations of the past — from China to Egypt.

 As humans began to discover that different species of cannabis have different purposes, they started cultivating both forms of the plant — hemp and marijuana.

 Hemp plants are usually tall, thin, and fluffy.
 Marijuana plants are more like bushes with their short and bulky structure.
 Marijuana also produces more resin than hemp, which is where most of the active medical constituents of the plant are stored.

-The first records of hemp oil comes from 2737 BC, when the Chinese emperor Shen-Nung used it topically for rashes and irritated skin.
+The first records of hemp oil come from 2737 BC when the Chinese emperor Shen-Nung used it topically for rashes and irritated skin.
 He also used cannabis tea for conditions like gout and indigestion.

 Queen Victoria’s doctor, J.R.
 Reynolds prescribed her a strain of marijuana high in CBD to help manage menstrual cramps.

 At the beginning of the 20th century, particularly throughout North America, marijuana plants were bred to contain high concentrations of THC for stronger psychoactive effects and greater medical activity.

 Traditional cannabis culture fell into shambles during the 1930s at the start of the marijuana prohibition.